buildpacks/spec/image_extension.md

 ```
 - MUST NOT contain any other `FROM` instructions
 - MAY contain `ADD`, `ARG`, `COPY`, `ENV`, `LABEL`, `RUN`, `SHELL`, `USER`, and `WORKDIR` instructions
-- MUST NOT contain any other instructions
+- SHOULD NOT contain any other instructions
 - SHOULD use the `build_id` build arg to invalidate the cache after a certain layer.
 When the `$build_id` build arg is referenced in a `RUN` instruction, all subsequent layers will be rebuilt on the next build (as the value will change)
 - SHOULD NOT edit `<app>`, `<layers>`, or `<workspace>` directories (see the [Platform Interface Specification](platform.md)) as changes will not be persisted